DarknessFX/UEMaterials/README.md

 This is an easier way to share materials source code than screenshots on twitter and to keep a complete collection accessible to everyone.

+## Additional information

+**- Where do I copy the .uassets files ?**

+I suggest to copy to your Project\Content folder (ex: C:\MyUEGame\Content\).

+**- How do I use this files ?**

+After you copy the .uassets to your Project\Content folder open you Content Browser, all this new materials and material function will show up.
+If not, just close and open your project again to refresh the engine.

+**- I'm getting an error that MaterialFunction don't exist ?**

+Make sure you copied the material function too (you can follow the twiter link to see a screenshot of the original material as reference) AND copy the .uassets files to your Project\Content folder first.

+Later inside the engine you can move the materials to your own custom folder structure like "\Content\Materials" and "\Content\Materials\MaterialsFunctions".

 ## Credits

 celestialmaze <a href="https://twitter.com/cmzw_" target="_blank">@cmzw_</a> <br/>